What is enrichment?

 You probably already do a lot of “enrichment” at home without really realising it.
 Reading together, acting out plays, being creative, singing, dancing, painting and drawing all count.
 Family visits to art galleries, zoos and museums will add depth to your child’s knowledge.
 Helping your child to find answers to their many questions is also a form of enrichment.
 If you aren’t able to give them an answer help them to find someone or somewhere that can.
 Perhaps a family friend, the local library or the internet might be able to satisfy their curiosity?
 The idea is to help them build up their bank of resources for the future to help them continue expanding their knowledge.

-Charities and organisations such as Mensa and the NAGC often offer enrichment activity days and events throughout school holidays; these are a great way for children to meet with other gifted kids and learn from each other.
+Charities and organisations such as Mensa and Potential Plus often offer enrichment activity days and events throughout school holidays; these are a great way for children to meet with other gifted kids and learn from each other.

 TheSchoolRun's Gifted and talented: learning activities for KS1 and KS2 pack offers 30 absorbing, fun projects to try out at home.